Regulationtimelineenforcementdeadlines

 GPAI Models with Systemic Risk

-GPAI models that are classified as presenting systemic risk under Article 51 — including models trained with more than 10^25 FLOPs of compute — face additional obligations from this date:
+GPAI models that are classified as presenting systemic risk under Article 51 — including models trained with more than 10^25 cumulative FLOP of training compute — face additional obligations from this date:

 Governance Framework